rootCircle/Zoom-AutoRecorder/README.md

           pyinstaller --noconsole --windowed --add-data "data;data" -i"data/icon.ico" --collect-submodules PIL main.py
           ```
      - Any OS(es) [Not Recommended to Novice Users]
-     {Unstable;Contains Bug}
+     {Unstable; Contains Bug}
           ```markdown
           python3 -m nuitka --standalone --nofollow-imports --remove-output --no-pyi-file --include-package=PIL --include-module=ttkthemes --output-dir=app_build --enable-plugin=tk-inter --onefile --include-data-dir=data=data --windows-icon-from-ico=data/icon.ico main.py
           ```
-- Build will be created in dist directory if using pyinstaller and app_build/main.dist if Nuitka is used.
+- The Build will be created in the dist directory if using pyinstaller and app_build/main.dist if Nuitka is used.
 - Run
-     - Nuitka on Windows or pyinstaller : Run main.exe or main
+     - Nuitka on Windows or pyinstaller: Run main.exe or main
      - Nuitka on Linux-based OS creates a shared-library file named 'main' which can be run by opening the terminal in main.dist and typing ```./main```

 ### Workaround for Nuitka Build
-After building the binary, copy 'ttkthemes' folder from the site-packages folder(in lib directory) from your standard python installation location, to remove importing issues.
+After building the binary, copy the 'ttkthemes' folder from the site-packages folder (in the lib directory) from your standard python installation location, to remove importing issues.
 - To run the binary, open terminal in <Project-location>/app_build/main.dist directory, then type and run main.exe or ./main, depending on your OS.

-- Running may cause an error after the app window is closed.(Any Suggestions/Workaround on this is welcome)
+- Running may cause an error after the app window is closed.
+(Any Suggestions/Workaround on this is welcome)
      ```
      ............/zoomRecorder/app_build/main.dist/tkinter/__init__.py", line 4025, in __del__
      TypeError: catching classes that do not inherit from BaseException is not allowed )
      ```
-- Novice users are warned against using the Nuitka build due to its comparatively more complex installation than pyinstaller and increased build size and present bugs in compiling the script on it.
+- Novice users are warned against using the Nuitka build because of its comparatively more complex installation than pyinstaller and increased build size and present bugs in compiling the script on it.
 (Nuitka builds are faster performance-wise, btw)

 ### ⚠ Warning
 - Since the app is in the early development phase, it might be possible that it may not work at all.
 Feel free to report any bugs if they exist.
-- I admit that the UI for loading the Service screen is a bit unresponsive on starting service, which may be resolved in later updates.
+- The UI for loading the Service screen is a bit unresponsive on starting the service, which may be resolved in later updates.

 ### Roadmap
 1. Check if the rejoin feature works.